Table of Contents

 At-risk populations are primarily individuals with occupational exposure, like butchers, fur processors, and veterinarians.
 Even a minor dose of ten bacteria can lead to contagion.

 After an incubation time of two to four weeks, symptoms like high fever, shivering, muscles aches, and severe headaches occur in 50 % of the cases.
-Also interstitial pneumonia and hepatitis are potential complications.
+Primary infection can be asymptomatic in a large number of patients Also interstitial pneumonia and hepatitis are potential complications.
 X-ray images of Q fever pneumonia (lower image) compared to the normal state (upper image) look like this:

 In roughly one percent of the diseased, chronic infection with Q fever endocarditis occurs.
 Especially patients with cardiac valvular defects, cardiac valve prostheses, or immunosuppressed are predisposed.
 After an infection, there is long-lasting immunity; however, during pregnancy or with a weakened immune system, the bacteria can be reactivated as they can survive in macrophages.